Jordan Owens (ice hockey)

-Jordan Owens (born May 1, 1986) is a retired Canadian professional ice hockey left winger.
-He recently played with the Melbourne Mustangs of the Australian Ice Hockey League (AIHL).
+Jordan Owens (born May 1, 1986) is a former Canadian professional ice hockey left winger.
+He previously played with the Melbourne Mustangs of the Australian Ice Hockey League (AIHL).

 Career

-On June 12, 2007, Owens was signed as an undrafted free agent to an entry level contract with the New York Rangers.
+On June 12, 2007, Owens was signed as an undrafted free agent to an entry-level contract with the New York Rangers.
 In his fourth season within the Rangers organization on March 3, 2010, he was traded to the Detroit Red Wings in exchange for Kris Newbury.

 On August 1, 2014, Owen opted to venture overseas for a second time in his career in agreeing to a one-year contract with WSV Sterzing Broncos of the Italian Elite.A.

 After a stint in the DEL with Fischtown Pinguins, Owens moved to the Sheffield Steelers of the United Kingdom's Elite Ice Hockey League in July 2018.

+After retiring from hockey, Owens worked as a developer in Toronto.
+He currently works as a freelance software engineer.

 Career statistics

+Personal life

+In late 2020, during the COVID-19 pandemic, Owens moved from Toronto, Ontario to Saint John, New Brunswick alongside his wife and daughter due to better housing affordability.
+Owens and his family runs the YouTube channel "A Tribe Called Owens" where they share their experience living in New Brunswick.